campfireunion/docs/docs/1.0/flipside/how-tos/collaboration/how-to-invite-friends-to-collaborate-over-multiplayer.md

 # How to invite friends to collaborate over multiplayer

-Here's how to invite friends to join you in a multiplayer collaboration in Flipside Studio.
+Here's how to invite friends to join you in a multiplayer collaboration in Flipside.

 ## Sending an invite